140 pointsby MaximilianEmel5 months ago14 comments

 They do this all the time.
 It's not just the idiocy, it's the blatant hostility towards their users that gets me.

-• rleigh11 hours ago
+• rleigh5 months ago

 Yes, this is a prime example of completely gratuitous breakage.